Tony Spiro

 - Complex applications requiring sophisticated architectural and design decisions

-- Long-running, multi-step development tasks that benefit from 1M token context
+- Long-running, multi-step development tasks

 - Projects where design quality and creative polish matter significantly